 1. Create a warm and inviting welcome.

-Walking through the door of your home after a long day and into an orderly space that says who you are shuts out the chaos of the outside world and helps you and your family unwind and release the stresses of the day.
+Walking through the door of your home after a long day and into an orderly space that says who you are shut out the chaos of the outside world and helps you and your family unwind and release the stresses of the day.

 2. Focus on what matters.